'Wimpole Amuses Victoria' An Account of Queen Victoria's Visit to Wimpole Hall, 26 to 28 October 1843.

 The booklet describes the visit of Queen Victoria to Wimpole Hall from Thursday 26 to Saturday 28 October 1843.

-The numbered footnotes and additional comments [within square brackets and in italics] are mine. - Steve Odell.
+The numbered footnotes and additional comments [within square brackets and in italics] are mine.

 The young queen appears, rightly, to be smiling her encouragement to our patrons who kindly subscribed their names in advance.